|West Virginia State Parks and Forests

 Lou Maiuri –Square and line– you’re invited!

 Geology!
 Rocks – Don’t know limestone from sandstone or granite from gravel!
 An evening program to teach, explain and explore the mysteries of ‘rock.’
 The next morning we ‘roll’ out for a hike to learn about geology, topography and more.
 The West Virginia Geological Survey folks are the experts presenting this program series.
 You can attend evening or morning activities or both.
 Great for scout and 4-H groups, families and our future geologists.
-Times and locations vary from park to park, so if there is no specific time or meeting location listed, please contact the park direct.
-Thank you.
+Times and locations vary from park to park.

 Irish Road Bowling